Joel Spolsky: Biography

 Spolsky was born to Jewish parents and grew up in Albuquerque, New Mexico, and lived there until he was 15.
-He then moved with his family to Israel, where he attended high school and completed his military service in the Paratroopers Brigade.
+His family then moved with him to Israel, where he attended high school and completed his military service in the Paratroopers Brigade.
 He was one of the founders of the kibbutz Hanaton in Lower Galilee.
 In 1987, he returned to the United States to attend college.
 He studied at the University of Pennsylvania for a year before transferring to Yale University, where he was a member of Pierson College and graduated in 1991 with a BS summa cum laude in computer science.

 Spolsky started working at Microsoft in 1991 as a program manager on the Microsoft Excel team, where he designed Excel Basic and drove Microsoft's Visual Basic for Applications strategy.
 He moved to New York City in 1995 where he worked for Viacom and Juno Online Services.
 In 2000, he founded Fog Creek Software and created the Joel on Software blog.
 Joel on Software was "one of the first blogs set up by a business owner".

 In 2005, Spolsky co-produced and appeared in Aardvark'd: 12 Weeks with Geeks, a documentary documenting Fog Creek's development of Project Aardvark, a remote assistance tool.

 In 2008, Spolsky co-founded Stack Overflow, a question and answer community website for software developers, with Jeff Atwood.
 He served as CEO of the company until Prashanth Chandrasekar succeeded him in the role on October 1, 2019.
-Spolsky remains the company's Chairman.
+After Stack Overflow's sale in June 2021 for $1.8 billion, Spolsky stepped down as the company's Chairman.